SparkPost/python-sparkpost/docs/django/backend.rst

 Django Email Backend
 ====================

-SparkPost python library comes with an email backend for Django.
+The SparkPost python library comes with an email backend for Django.

 Configure Django
 ----------------

-To configure Django to use SparkPost email, put the following configuration in `settings.py` file.
+To configure Django to use SparkPost, put the following configuration in `settings.py` file.

 .. code-block:: python